yankita1711/Vrinda-Store-Sales/README.md

 Slicers
 Dashboard Design
 Conditional Formatting

-Key Insights
+Key Insights:
 Women customers contributed more sales compared to men.
 Adult age group customers generated the highest number of orders.
 Maharashtra, Karnataka, and Uttar Pradesh were among the top-performing states.
 Amazon, Myntra, and Flipkart were the leading sales channels.
 Most orders were successfully delivered, showing good order fulfillment performance.
 Sales performance showed noticeable variation across different months.

-Final Conclusion
+Final Conclusion:
 To improve sales, Vrinda Store should focus more on women customers aged 30–49 years in top-performing states like Maharashtra, Karnataka, and Uttar Pradesh through targeted marketing campaigns, offers, and ads on platforms such as Amazon, Flipkart, and Myntra.

-Project Outcome
+Project Outcome:
 This project helped strengthen my Excel data analysis and dashboard-building skills by converting raw sales data into meaningful business insights and visual reports.